Skip to main content

 Ovra's architecture is different:

-4. If all rules pass → single-use card created with exact amount
+4. If all rules pass → scoped virtual card created with exact amount and merchant lock.

-Policies are managed through Ovra's API, so they can be updated programmatically:
+Policies are managed through Ovra's API or MCP server, so they can be updated programmatically:

 await ovra.policies.update("agent_travel", {